What is Abraxane?

-Abraxane can be harmful if it gets in your eyes, mouth, or nose, or on your skin.
+Paclitaxel can be harmful if it gets in your eyes, mouth, or nose, or on your skin.
 If skin contact occurs, wash the area with soap and water or rinse the eyes thoroughly with plain water.

 Abraxane side effects

-easy bruising, unusual bleeding (nose, mouth, vagina, or rectum), purple or red pinpoint spots under your skin;
+easy bruising, unusual bleeding, purple or red spots under your skin;

-Less serious Abraxane side effects may include:
+Common Abraxane side effects may include:

-muscle or joint pain;
+muscle and joint pain;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.